method5/plsql_lexer/README.md

 See the individual packages for details on each procedure.

-- `tokenizer` - Converts statements into PL/SQL tokens, and tokens back into strings.
+- **TOKENIZER** - Converts statements into PL/SQL tokens, and tokens back into strings.

 	Create tokens for SQL and PL/SQL statements: